manav2509/Logic-Chain-Analyzer/README.md

 # Logic-Chain-Analyzer

-A tool to automatically find business logic flaws.
+This is a project to build a tool that can automatically find business logic vulnerabilities in web applications.